riko747/ZenDots/README.md

 # 🎮 ZenDots

-ZenDots is a **relaxing anti-stress casual game**, where you tap on colorful balls in the correct sequence.
+ZenDots is a **relaxing anti-stress casual game**, where you tap on balls in the correct sequence.
 Think of it like **digital bubble wrap** — simple, satisfying, and calming.

 ---